UXTQ/extendvhdd/compare/readme.md

 computer to the next, efficiently hashing large volumes of data.

 This is quite different from the needs of a Hasher used in a hashmap.
 In a map the typical value is under 10 bytes.
-None
+None of these algorithms scale down to handle that small of data at a competitive time.
+What's more the restriction that they provide consistent output prevents them from taking advantage of different hardware capabilities on different CPUs.
+It makes sense for a hashmap to work differently on a phone than on a server, or in WASM.

+If you need to persist or transmit a hash of a file, then using one of these is probably a good idea.
+HighwayHash seems to be the preferred solution as it offers high throughput for large objects and is DOS resistant.

+## t1ha and XXHash
+Like aHash, t1ha and XXHash are targeted at hashmaps and uses hardware instructions including AES for different platforms rather than having a single standard.
+Both are fast, but AHash is faster than either one, both with and without AES.
+This is particularly true of smaller inputs such as integers.
+T1ha's hashes do not pass the full of the SMHasher test suite.

+Neither XXHash nor T1ha explicitly claim DOS resistance, but both are keyed hashes, and do not have any obvious way to force collisions.
+As of this writing there doesn't appear to be a maintained crate implementing the latest version of t1ha.

+## wyHash
+Similarly, wyHash is targeted at hashmaps.
+WyHash is quite fast, but is not DOS resistant.

+There are fixed strings which when encountered caused the internal state to reset.
+This makes wyHash trivial to attack.

+AHash outperforms wyHash across all input sizes, regardless of which CPU instructions are available.